Yearbook Cover/Theme

 Often, the cover design is tied to a theme that will run through the entire book.

-In order to put this together properly, you need to know how to use InDesign.
+In order to put the cover and the pages together properly, you need to know how to use InDesign.
 You can design elements in Photoshop or Illustrator, but they must be put together using InDesign.

 You will need THIS TEMPLATE